mines-ciroh/libSCHEMA/README.md

 - The Basic Model Interface implementation for NextGen is `libschema.SchemaBmi`, from `bmi.py`.
 This should work out of the box, with the user just providing some metadata and a SCHEMA config file.
 I have not tested it yet, but it is derived from a known working implementation.
 - The `analysis` submodule provides some helper functions for cross-validation and goodness-of-fit metrics.

 LibSCHEMA is free and open-source software and may be used, modified, redistributed, etc so long as any software built upon it is also open-source under the GNU General Public License v3.
-If you use LibSCHEMA in your research, please cite Philippus et al. 2025.
+If you use LibSCHEMA in your research, please cite TempEst 2 (Philippus et al. 2025), which introduced the SCHEMA framework.

 ## General Concept